-Nick Fromherz is a senior staff attorney at the Global Law Alliance.
+Nick Fromherz is the Latin American Program Director at the Global Law Alliance.
 Previously, Nick served as a Visiting Assistant Professor, teaching courses within Lewis & Clark’s Environmental, Natural Resources, and Energy Law program.
-Since 2015, Nick has taught Administrative Law at Lewis & Clark Law School during several summer sessions.
+Since 2015, Nick has taught Administrative Law at Lewis & Clark Law School as an Adjunct Professor during several summer sessions.
 Combining this experience with his considerable time living and working in Latin America, Nick expands the Global Law Alliance’s footprint in the Americas while building on its fisheries program and international wildlife practice.